isomerpages/moe-silingpri/_our-experiences/Staff Recognition.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>"Mdm Loh is a very responsible, caring, concern and hardworking teacher.
+<p>"Mdm Loh is a very responsible, caring, concerned and hardworking teacher.
-She has taught both my kids since P1.
-My girl who does not know how to read when she joined P1 is now excellent in reading and spelling.
-She also gave out some gifts for the students to bring home just to boost their mood and encourage them to work harder.
-She also has a motherly character that I have seen towards the students, being extra concern about their studies more than I do as a mom.
-She has also given the chance for my elder daughter to show her leadership, from a monitor to a prefect now that my girl has developed and overcome her fear.
-I strongly nominated her as a good role model to other teachers, someone who did not give up especially to handle children with extra needs.
+She has taught both my children since Primary 1.
+One of them who did not know how to read in P1, is now excellent in reading and spelling.
+She also gives small gifts for the students to bring home just to boost their mood and encourage them to work harder.
+She is motherly towards the students, and I have seen how she is sometimes even more concerned about their studies than I am as a mother.
+She has also given my elder child the opportunity to develop leadership skills, from being a monitor to now becoming a prefect.
+My other child has grown in confidence and learnt to overcome fears.
+I strongly commend Mdm Loh as a good role model for other teachers.
+She is someone who never gives up, especially when working with children with additional needs.
 Thank you!"</p>
 <p></p>
 <p><em>- Ms Fadilah</em>
 </p>